bduval15/1800_202430_BBY29/README.md

 * A calender for better representation of event dates and planning.
 * A chat service to better message event owners and other participants to
 * enhance coordination between users.
+* A notifcation system to update users when events are close to starting or if we have reccomendations for the user when a new event they might be interested in are created.

 ## 7. Contents of Folder
 Content of the project folder: